VoiceLessQ/sentencepiece-rust/README.md

 This is not a binding.
-The existing `sentencepiece` crate wraps Google's C++ library; this crate reimplements the tokenisation algorithms in Rust from the reference source, the same way the author's other library ports (`urlparse-rs`, `robotparser-rs`, `fnmatch-rs`, …) reimplement their Python originals and verify against them.
+The existing `sentencepiece` crate wraps Google's C++ library; this crate reimplements the tokenisation algorithms in Rust from the reference source, the same way the author's other library ports/reimplement their Python originals and verify against them.

 It is also independent of the similarly named `sentencepiece-rs` crate.
 This code